mrsaidkarim/Net_Practice/README.md

 - **Transport Layer**: TCP operates at this layer, providing reliable, connection-oriented communication between devices.
 UDP (User Datagram Protocol) is another protocol at this layer, offering a simpler, connectionless communication method suitable for applications that prioritize speed over reliability.

 - **Internet Layer**: IP operates at this layer, handling addressing and routing of packets across networks.
+(Network Layer)

 - **Link Layer**: This layer deals with the physical connection between devices, including protocols for transmitting data over Ethernet, Wi-Fi, or other physical mediums.
+(Network Interface)

 ## Subnetting